 - not very nice for shuffling.

 KMC Hyper MAT sleeves used to be one of the best sleeves on the market.
-Lately there have been some reports of decline of the quality, and therefore they fell to the fourth place.
+Lately players did report some decline of the quality, therefore Hyper MATs fell to the fourth place.

 They are pleasant on feel and are perfectly sized for single sleeved cards.
 You can also fit a double sleeved card in it with some effort.